YuriMakaruk/redocly/Using Chaching/Invoices/Invoices.md

 ## Export Options

 Exports the invoices list.
 When filters are applied, exports only selected invoices.
-For details, refer to

 | **Format** | **Description** |
 | --- | --- |